abadiet/RICOH-THETA-Vision/README.md

 # RICOH THETA Vision

-Repo dedicated to build a fast RICOH THETA USB streamer in order to be used as a vision camera during the French Robotics Cup.
+A fast RICOH THETA USB streamer for machine vision in the French Robotics Cup.

-## Benchmark
+> [!CAUTION]

-*Comming soon*
+> This project is abandoned as the camera as a too high internal latency.

 ## Dependencies